ctf-itam/docs/README.md

 git clone --recurse-submodules -j8 <repository link>
 ```

-after cloning, can navigate the repository with your favorite file manager, or with terminal commands.
+after cloning, you can navigate this repository with your favorite file manager, or with terminal commands.